Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Chiral Dynamics in Curved Spacetime

 We quantify entanglement by the bipartite von Neumann entropy across each MPS bond $b\in\{1,\ldots,N-1\}$ associated with the partition $\{1,\ldots,b\}\,|\,\{b\!+\!1,\ldots,N\}$.
 Writing the time-evolved pure state as $\ket{\psi(t)}$, we bring the MPS into canonical form with the orthogonality center at bond $b$, form the two-site tensor spanning the cut, and perform an SVD to obtain the Schmidt values $\{\lambda^{(b)}_k(t)\}_{k=1}^{\chi_b(t)}$, where $\chi_b(t)$ is the time‑dependent Schmidt rank (bond dimension) of the MPS across bond $b$ and time $t$.
 Equivalently, it is the number of nonzero Schmidt coefficients $\lambda^{(b)}_k(t)$.
 The local entanglement entropy then reads

 and, because $\ket{\psi(t)}$ is pure, it is identical on the two sides of the cut.

+While the bond entropy $S_b(t)$ across all cuts provides a space--time resolved entanglement profile naturally suited to MPS simulations, it is also useful to consider entanglement of small contiguous subsystems.
+For an interval $A=[i,i+\ell-1]$ we define the block von Neumann entropy

+with $\ell=1,2,\dots$.
+In particular, the two-site entropy $S_2(i,t)$ tracks the build-up of short-range entanglement carried by the propagating fronts, complementing the bond entropy which quantifies entanglement across a cut.
+In the following we focus on $S_b(t)$ because it directly enters the Lieb--Robinson first-passage analysis and is the most directly accessible quantity in canonical MPS form, while $S_\ell(i,t)$ serves as a cross-check and a more local diagnostic.

-Figures~\ref{fig:dipole_charge_and_EE}–\ref{fig:EE} display the real-time charge profile $|{\Delta Q}_b(t)|$, and the corresponding local entanglement entropy $\Delta S_b(t)$, obtained from matrix product state (MPS) simulations at system size $N=40$. \if{ The dynamics is manifestly left–right asymmetric: outward–tilted wavefronts propagate with different slopes on the two sides of the excitation, reflecting the inhomogeneous AdS redshift and the spin-connection term that together act as a position-dependent chiral bias (cf.\ Sec.~\ref{chiral}).
-Entanglement production is confined inside an inhomogeneous LR cone, remaining negligible outside the fronts within numerical precision.
-Increasing the fermion mass $m$ narrows the cone and slows the growth of the entanglement entropy; introducing a horizon ($r_h>0$) enhances the redshift, further suppressing front velocities and entanglement amplitudes relative to pure AdS. }\fi Fig.~\ref{fig:dipole_charge_and_EE} shows the real-time evolution of the local charge (top) and the local entanglement entropy (bottom) for $m=0,1,4$ with $r_h=0$ and $N=40$.
+Figures~\ref{fig:dipole_charge_and_EE}–\ref{fig:EE} display the real-time charge profile $|{\Delta Q}_b(t)|$, and the corresponding local entanglement entropy $\Delta S_b(t)$, obtained from matrix product state (MPS) simulations at system size $N=40$.

+Fig.~\ref{fig:dipole_charge_and_EE} shows the real-time evolution of the local charge (top) and the local entanglement entropy (bottom) for $m=0,1,4$ with $r_h=0$ and $N=40$.
 A similar simulation with the AdS black hole background is shown in Fig.~\ref{fig:dipole_charge_and_EE_BH}.
 The dynamics is manifestly left–right asymmetric, reflecting the position-dependent redshift in AdS that modifies local propagation speeds.
 The entanglement remains negligible outside the causal cone within numerical precision, consistent with quasiparticle spreading constrained by a LR velocity.
 Inside the cone, the growth rate and spread depend on the mass, with heavier $m$ exhibiting slower light-cone opening and reduced entanglement production.
 Introducing a horizon $r_h>0$, enhances the redshift, further suppressing front velocities and entanglement amplitudes relative to pure AdS.

-\if{ We quantify entanglement by the bipartite von Neumann entropy across each MPS bond $b\in\{1,\ldots,N-1\}$ associated with the partition $\{1,\ldots,b\}\,|\,\{b\!+\!1,\ldots,N\}$.
-Writing the time-evolved pure state as $\ket{\psi(t)}$, we bring the MPS into canonical form with the orthogonality center at bond $b$, form the two-site tensor spanning the cut, and perform an SVD to obtain the Schmidt values $\{\lambda^{(b)}_k(t)\}_{k=1}^{\chi_b(t)}$, where $\chi_b(t)$ is the time‑dependent Schmidt rank (bond dimension) of the MPS across bond $b$ and time $t$.
-Equivalently, it is the number of nonzero Schmidt coefficients $\lambda^{(b)}_k(t)$.
-The local entanglement entropy then reads